Kawa-oneechan/Asspull3X/docs/devices.md

 #### 0012	Heads
 #### 0014	Sectors

 Read only, return the disk geometry.
+Roughly, the capacity of the disk can be found by multiplying these three values and 512 together.
+For example, for a diskette drive, this should always be 80 tracks, two heads, and 18 sectors.
+Given 512 bytes per sector this should add up to 1,474,560 bytes (512 * 18 * 2 * 80).

 #### 0200	Sector buffer